Last updated on June 21st, 2020 at 02:16 pm

 The land along the river, which was purchased for the canal, has become the one-mile wide Marjorie Harris Carr Cross Florida Greenway.
 This corridor allows black bears, deer, bobcats, otters and other wildlife, which is plentiful, to move freely.
 It’s named in honor of the woman who led the fight to save the river.

-When I decided to paddle the Ocklawaha, I didn’t know the history.
+When I decided to paddle the Ocklawaha a few years ago, I only vaguely knew the history.
 I was merely looking for a pretty river near Ocala to explore.
-The Ocklawaha River delivered.
+The Ocklawaha River delivered, and I recommend it as one of Florida’s less well-known kayaking destinations.

 There’s a steady current, so with livery service and a one-way route, it was an easy and relaxing paddle.
 Fallen trees and limbs have been cut to allow small boats to pass.
 Much of the Oklawaha’s water comes from the spring-fed Silver River, so lower portions of the river have spring-like clear water with fish visible.

-We saw just one other boat on the December weekday we visited.
+We saw just one other boat the day we visited.
 We saw uncountable turtles, a dozen alligators and a variety of birds including our favorites that day: kingfishers flitting about with their big heads and rattling call.

-For sheer beauty, there are several nearby spring-fed streams that might beat the Ocklawaha – the Silver River and Juniper Springs in Ocala National Forest, for example.
-But the Ocklawaha River is the only one of the three that lends itself to a multi-day outing with primitive camping.
+There are several nearby spring-fed streams that might beat the Ocklawaha for sheer beauty – the Silver River and Juniper Springs in Ocala National Forest, for example.
+But the Ocklawaha River is the only one of the three that lends itself to a multi-day outing with primitive camping; the only one where you can be immersed in nature for several days.

 Paddling the eight-mile section of the river, I had the feeling I was far from the commercial world.
 The space seemed vast, with no telltale highway sounds or power lines to bring me back to daily life.

-Tips for planning a trip on the Oklawaha River
+Tips for planning a trip on the Ocklawaha River

 - Ocklawaha Canoe Outpost Resort, 15260 NE 152nd Place, Fort McCoy, FL 32134.
 352-236-4606 or 866-236-4606.